GodsScion/Auto_job_applier_linkedIn/README.md

 - **Use at Your Own Risk**: It is important to exercise caution and ensure that your usage, interactions, and actions with this program comply with the applicable laws and regulations.
 Understand the potential risks and consequences associated with web scraping and data collection activities.

-### Chrome Driver

-This program utilizes the Chrome Driver for web scraping.
+- **Chrome Driver**: This program utilizes the Chrome Driver for web scraping.
 Please review and comply with the terms and conditions specified for [Chrome Driver](https://chromedriver.chromium.org/home).

 ## ⚖️ License